-At 0100 hours local time (GMT+2 hours) on 9 July there were two dozen Soviet special operations teams in place across West Germany.
-The majority of them were moving towards their mission objectives by this time.
-Some were already in position and simply waiting for the right time.
-Most teams were made up of anywhere between eight and twenty Spetsnaz soldiers, and one or two KGB operatives.
+At 0100 hours local time (GMT+2) on 9 July there were two dozen Soviet special operations teams in place across the Federal Republic of Germany.
+The majority were moving towards their mission objectives by then.
+Some were already in position and waiting.
+The teams were made up of anywhere between eight and twenty Spetsnaz commandos, and one or two KGB operatives.
 A handful of groups consisted solely of KGB personnel.
-These were the ones tasked with political assassinations and the like.
-When the time came, most of the teams and groups would act independently of one another.
-Only in a handful of instances was more than one team assigned to the same target.
+These were the ones tasked to undertake political assassinations, and other missions deemed political in nature.
+When the time came, most teams and groups would act independently of one another.
+Only in a handful of instances were more than one team assigned to the same target.

-The Red Army’s infatuation with special operations teams was well known within NATO military circles.
-It was assumed that a Soviet offensive would kick off with raids by these groups against NATO targets deep behind the lines.
-The primary purpose of the strikes was to sew confusion, and chaos in the early hours of fighting.
-Quite possibly, if the stars lined up properly, one or two of the strikes might succeed in causing enough damage to tilt the balance in favor of the Soviet and Warsaw Pact forces at a critical moment somewhere down the line.
+The Red Army’s infatuation with special operations teams was well known in NATO military circles.
+It was assumed that a Soviet offensive against NATO would kick off with raids by these groups against NATO targets deep behind the lines.
+The principal aim of these attacks would be to create disarray, and chaos in the early hours of fighting.
+It was a gamble by the Soviets, but one that held the potential to pay out handsomely.
+One or two of the raids might succeed in causing enough damage, or sew enough confusion to tilt the balance in favor of the Soviet and Warsaw Pact forces at a critical moment.

-The list of potential Spetsnaz targets was staggeringly large.
+The list of potential Spetsnaz targets was extraordinarily long.
 The grim reality facing NATO was that its security forces were stretched to the limit already.
-It could not defend every possible target at one time.
-Many fixed targets such as airbases, headquarters, and POMCUS sites had their own security forces and that helped to ease the burden.
+It could not defend every potential target at one time.
+Most fixed targets such as airbases, headquarters, and POMCUS sites had their own security forces and that helped to ease the burden.
 Unfortunately, an equal number of important locations had no indigenous security forces of their own.
-Their defenses would be dependent upon on recently called up reservists, or units taken from the rapidly diminishing pool of NATO’s specially trained security forces.
+Their defense was dependent upon recently called up reservists, or units taken from the rapidly diminishing pool of NATO’s specially trained security forces.

-In a previous posting, the first contact between NATO and Soviet troops in West Germany in the war was briefly touched upon.
-KGB-trained saboteurs charged with destroying the NATO E-3A Sentry detachment at Gielenkirchen Air Base began their effort at 0100.
-The initial wave of Spetsnaz, and saboteur attacks behind the lines was not supposed to commence until 0130 hours.
+In a previous posting, the first contact between NATO and Soviet troops in West Germany was briefly touched upon.
+KGB-trained saboteurs charged with destroying the NATO E-3A Sentry aircraft based at at Gielenkirchen Air Base began their effort at 0100.
+The initial wave of Spetsnaz raids, and saboteur attacks behind the lines was not set to commence until 0130, however.
 They encountered alert NATO security troops almost immediately and after a furious firefight were all either killed or wounded.